Network Security Threats and Solutions

 - Always log off from administrative interfaces before leaving a station.

-- Critical resources should be kept in a room or location that meets with following requirements:-
+Critical resources should be stored in a location that meets the following requirements:

 - The room must be accessible only by a single secured access point.